Does Adolf Hitler movie ‘Downfall’ humanize Nazi Germany’s monstrous Führer? And is that bad?

 Its prior cover story notwithstanding, Der Spiegel was equally dismissive, opining, “One does not need a €13 million film which is about as harmless and superficial as a television soap opera to make the banal observation that humankind can be evil.”

 Besides Bruno Ganz, Alexandra Maria Lara, and Juliane Köhler, Downfall also features Ulrich Matthes as Joseph Goebbels, Corinna Harfouch as Magda Goebbels, Heino Ferch as Albert Speer, and Thomas Kretschmann as Hermann Fegelein.

 Prior to Downfall, Bruno Ganz was most recently seen in a small role as a scientist in another political drama, Jonathan Demme’s The Manchurian Candidate remake, starring Denzel Washington, Liev Schreiber, and Meryl Streep.

 Other actors who have brought Adolf Hitler to movie life include Richard Basehart in Stuart Heisler’s Hitler (1962), Alec Guinness in Ennio De Concini’s Hitler: The Last Ten Days (1973), Carl Ekberg in several movies (e.g., Man Hunt, Once Upon a Honeymoon), Bobby Watson in a bunch of movies (e.g., The Hitler Gang, A Foreign Affair), in addition to Charles Chaplin as the Hitler-like Tomainian Leader Adenoid Hynkel in The Great Dictator (1940).

 Images of Bruno Ganz in the Hitler movie Downfall: Constantin Film.

-“Hitler Movie Debate: Should Real-Life Monster Be Depicted as Movie Monster?” last updated in February 2019.
+“Hitler Movie Debate: Should Most Hated 20th-Century Leader Be Depicted as Your Average Big-Screen Monster?” last updated in August 2019.